John A. Costello: 1948 general election

 In 1948, Fianna Fáil had been in power for sixteen consecutive years and had been blamed for a downturn in the economy following World War II.
-The general election results showed Fianna Fáil short of a majority, but still by far the largest party, with twice as many seats as the nearest rival, Fine Gael.
-It appeared that Fianna Fáil was headed for a seventh term in government.
+The general election results showed Fianna Fáil short of a majority, but still by far the largest party and appearing to be headed for a seventh term in government.

-However, the other parties in the Dáil realised that between them, they had only one seat fewer than Fianna Fáil, and if they banded together, they would be able to form a government with the support of seven Independent deputies.
+However, the other parties in the Dáil realised that between them, they had only one seat fewer than Fianna Fáil; if they banded together, they would be able to form a government with the support of seven Independent deputies.
 Fine Gael, the Labour Party, the National Labour Party, Clann na Poblachta and Clann na Talmhan joined to form the first inter-party government in the history of the Irish state.

-While it looked as if cooperation between these parties would not be feasible a shared opposition to Fianna Fáil and Éamon de Valera overcame all other difficulties and the coalition government was formed.

 Taoiseach (1948–1951)

-Since Fine Gael was the largest party in the government, it had the task of providing a suitable candidate for Taoiseach.
-Naturally, it was assumed that its leader, Richard Mulcahy, would be offered the post.
-However, he was an unacceptable choice to Clann na Poblachta and its deeply republican leader, Seán MacBride.
+Since Fine Gael was the largest party in the coalition government, it had the task of providing a suitable candidate for Taoiseach.
+The Fine Gael leader, Richard Mulcahy, was unacceptable to Clann na Poblachta and its deeply republican leader, Seán MacBride.
 This was due to Mulcahy's record during the Irish Civil War.
 Instead, Fine Gael and Clann na Poblachta agreed on Costello as a compromise candidate.
 Costello had never held a ministerial position nor was he involved in the Civil War.
-When told by Mulcahy of his nomination Costello was appalled, content with his life as a barrister and as a part-time politician.
+When told by Mulcahy of his nomination Costello was appalled, being content with his life as a barrister and as a part-time politician.
 He was persuaded to accept the nomination as Taoiseach by close non-political friends.